NewsLocal NewsWestern Montana News

 “There's lots of boats coming across," Chief Simpson said.
 "There's lots of kids that like to go jump in the lake, cool off, jump in the river.
 And those kids are just running around, sometimes on the crosswalk, sometimes not.
 But if we had a messaging board that says, you know 'hey, watch for this' or 'watch for that.'
 Or, if there's a special event in the summer where there's lots of pedestrian traffic, that would be very helpful."

-But speed trailers aren’t the only resource the grant will bring to the city.
+Speed trailers aren’t the only resource the grant will bring to the city.

 “A variable message board, which is kind of a billboard on a trailer, and we can say when there's road closures or fire seasons, if visibility is low, just to kind of enhance motorist safety," Chief Simpson said.
 "Particularly if you're not from here, and you're just passing through here on your way to one of the parks, you know, you'll know what's going on."

-The message board will also offer real time information during fire season and other emergency situations.
+The message board will also offer real-time information during fire season and other emergency situations.

 “I think the number one thing with the fire season is communication," Chief Simpson said.
 "Some people get their communication on their phone, some people get on the website, some people on television, but if you're just passing through and you're going to one of those parks, you don't really understand what's going on or where to get that source."